John Graham

 Inducted 2024

-Induction Video
+See Induction Video At

-The brewer who became a war-zone civilian volunteer.
+The brewer who became a war-zone volunteer.

 John Graham holds fond memories of KCSS, key among them a grade 9 Geography trip to Leading Tickles, Newfoundland, and a team project on New Zealand for John McAlpine’s Geography class.
 Ill-prepared, John’s team opted for a ‘bread and circuses’ mismanagement style: they brought a lamb to class.
 Good to W.C.
 Fields’ axiom about the perils of working with children and animals, the lamb ran around the room, distracting all, including Mr. McAlpine, then peed on the floor.
 Where Geography influenced John’s firm conviction that travel is the best teacher, life and work preparation rests with John Campbell (grade 9 Tech Math) who accommodated for John’s learning style.
 To this day, John appreciates Mr. Campbell’s personal/professional investment.